hirrolot/metalang99/README.md

 A:

  - **Seamless cooperation with the rest of C code**.
 Programming inside comments or DSL-specific files is clearly not the most convenient way, both in terms of IDE support and maintenance.
+This is especially true for meta-abstractions that are to be considered as a part of the host language, like [Datatype99].

  - **Burden of third-party tools.** You need to setup, distribute, and maintain third-party code generators, whilst macros are already to be used like any other C code.